 Who is AccountsReceivable.com?

-AccountsReceivable.com is a debt collection agency located in Orlando, Florida.
-They collect debts for businesses in the following industries:
+AccountsReceivable.com is a debt collection agency headquartered in Orlando, Florida.
+Their job is to collect debts on behalf of original creditors.

 How can I remove AccountsReceivable.com from my credit report?